Hayley-Woodhouse/milestone-4-project/README.md

 # Strategy

+From the user stories the following goals have been recognised for the project, business and user strategy.

 ## Project Goals
 The aim for this project is to produce a web app for Lakeside Art Prints.
 Users will be able to register an account for or continue as a guest user.
 The site will enable all users to navigate the full art product.
 Add items to a basket, edit and delete basket items and make payments using stripe payment system.
 Registered users will have the additional advantage of easy payment process with auto complete forms and a full view of order history.